Castilla y León: The Best Castilian-Leonese Dishes & Wines to Match

 Estimated reading time: 10 minutes

-Spain has a long history of curing ham for personal consumption.
 It has emerged from its humble origins as a rural peasant tradition to become a highly prized item for connoisseurs of Spanish cuisine and all classes of Spanish society.
-At the top of the quality tree stands Jamón Ibérico – produced from a special breed of Wild Boar that is world-renowned for its fantastic flavor.
-It is served across the country in select tapas bars and is the undisputed champion of Spanish gastronomy at its finest.
+Jamón Ibérico, meticulously crafted from a unique breed of Iberian pigs, has garnered global acclaim for its exquisite flavor, rightfully placing it at the pinnacle of cured hams.
+Select tapas bars across the country serve it, making it the undisputed champion of Spanish gastronomy at its finest.
 Its beauty lies in its simplicity – a soft, silky-textured ham with a deliciously sweet flavor and aroma.

-Some of the best Jamón Ibérico comes from Andalusia’s mountains, although it is produced in several other regions in Spain.
-Moreover, while Ibérico ham is justly celebrated, it is merely one part, not the whole picture of Spain’s Jamón culture.
+Andalusia’s mountains are renowned for producing some of the finest Jamón Ibérico, though this esteemed delicacy is also crafted in other regions across Spain.
+While Jamón Ibérico rightfully holds a prestigious position in Spain’s culinary heritage, it is just one facet, not the entirety, of the country’s rich jamón culture.
 Several different categories and specialties of Jamón exist, the finest examples demanding impressive prices, short supply, and high demand!

 A Riojan institution, this long-standing tapas bar in Logroño serves only the finest Jamón Ibérico, accompanied by a wide selection of Riojan wines.